Servizio Document Management (obsoleto) Guida rapida all’API Java (SOAP)

 String nodeName = "/Company Home/Test Directory" ;

-//Create a new space
+//Create a space

 String spaceId = docManager.createSpace(storeName,nodeName);